 Victorious was also in a way responsible for more Ruined Forever on iCarly.
 Before it started iCarly was shooting dozens of episodes at a time and had just finished its strongest season.
 Then Victorious came along and took away the energy and time of the writing staff, making iCarly less funny.
 In addition, limited facilities meant that Victorious had to take over iCarly's studio for months at a time, meaning not as many episodes were done.

 In Buffy, this trope was brought up by fans of the series every time a major change was made, despite most of them being either necessary or for the better.
-For example, when another slayer was added, when said slayer died, when another slayer became a recurring character, when Willow began to train as a witch, when the show stopped being about high school, when Angel and Cordelia left the series for their own Spin-Off (which was Ruined FOREVER from the beginning), when Buffy got a human love interest, when Buffy got a little sister, when Buffy's human love interest left, when there was a musical, and so on and so forth.
+For example, when another slayer was added, when said slayer died, when another slayer became a recurring character, when Willow began to train as a witch, when the show stopped being about high school, when Angel and Cordelia left the series for their own Spin-Off (which was Ruined FOREVER from the beginning), when Buffy got a human love interest, when Buffy got a little sister, when Buffy's human love interest left, when there was a musical, when a character popular with males and featured in romance with a male character suddenly became gay, and so on and so forth.
 Worth a special mention is when Oz left the series, to be replaced with a new love interest for Willow, Tara.
 Fans violently hated the change in Willow and and Tara herself, with innumerable fans declaring the show Ruined FOREVER because of her mere presence.
 The same fans then proceeded to declare the show Ruined FOREVER when Tara was killed off several seasons later.

-Battlestar Galactica (Reimagined) suffered this in three waves.
+Battlestar Galactica (2003) suffered this in three waves.
 First of all, there were those who immediately declared Battlestar Ruined Forever as soon as it was announced the revival would, in fact, be a Continuity Reboot (the much-reviled female Starbuck ended up becoming a Favorite for many of those who did watch).
 Later, Ruined Forever hit when the show began verging into more Contemplate Our Navels and Gray and Grey Morality territory in the late second and entire third seasons.
-Finally, the last wave hit with the second half of the fourth season.
+Finally, the last wave hit with the second half of the fourth season, with dislike of the finale episode retroactively colouring the rest of the series for some.

 What makes this egregious, however, is that as a result some fans have sworn off ever touching Battlestar or anything written by the same writers ever again.
 This is part of Caprica's ratings problem - "fans" (the term is used loosely) actually refuse to watch the show, in spite of good reviews, out of a grudge against the previous show's writers (forgetting that the writing staff, while having some of the same writers, also has several new ones).